A “backlink” is one of the most used words in the world of search engine optimization (SEO).

 - No-Follow Link: When a website links to another website, but the link has a no-follow tag, that link does not pass link juice.
 No-follow links are not useful concerning the ranking of a page as they do not contribute anything.
 In general, a webmaster uses the no-follow tag when he/she is linking out to an unreliable site.

-- Do-Follow Link: By default, all the links that you add into a blog post are do-follow links, and these pass link juice.
+- Do-Follow Link: By default, all the links that you add to a blog post are do-follow links and these pass link juice.

 - Linking Root Domains: This refers to the number of backlinks coming into your website from a unique domain.
 Even if a website has linked to your website ten times, it will only be considered as one linked root domain.